johnalison/WorkingPhilosophy/Rationality.md

 # Moral duty to become more rational.

-- Learn from others mistakes
+- Easier and more effective to learn from others mistakes

 - Critical to look at things from as many different angles as possible.

-   Good things: think about what could have gone differently.
+   For Good things: think about what could have gone differently.
 What was luck ?
 What good Planning?
    Bad things: Think how much worse it could have been.
 What was luck ?
 What bad Planning?
+   Moderate positive reactions to “good luck”.
+See where it could have failed.
+What could have been improved?
+   Whatever happens, no matter how bad have a way of looking/thinking about the situation to improve.

-- Look at desires for what they are: A response of an algorithm trained 50k years ago in a different environment.
+- See desires for what they are: A response of an algorithm trained 50k years ago in a different environment.

 - Learn how to learn from those you disagree with  or even offend you.
 See if you can find the
     “truth” in what they believe.  - Kevin Kelly

 - “When you fall, pick something up”

 - We are all biased even when/if we don't think we are.
+    Removing/Acknowledging this bias can allow outsized returns/performance.

    > Eg:
    > Q: Who is the best/smartest person you work with?
    > A: “The one who agrees with me most often is X”